-The Corsair Crystal 280X is a top rated micro-ATX case that comes with tempered glass and a dual RGB fan setup.
+The Corsair Crystal 280X is a very popular case and features in our best micro atx case guide.
+It comes with tempered glass and a dual RGB fan setup.
 An ideal case for any MATX computer, you can choose from three different styles upon purchase:

 - Tempered Glass